cncf/clomonitor/docs/checks.md

 This check determines whether the project's GitHub Action workflows has dangerous code patterns.

 *This is an OpenSSF Scorecard check.
-For more details please see the [check documentation](https://github.com/ossf/scorecard/blob/main/docs/checks.md#dangerous-workflow) in the ossf/scorecard repository.*
+For more details, please see the [check documentation](https://github.com/ossf/scorecard/blob/main/docs/checks.md#dangerous-workflow) in the ossf/scorecard repository.*

 ### Dependencies policy